With the rise of Blockchain technology, legal issues will arise too, and here, we will explain a bit about blockchain legal issues.

-Blockchain definition is not an easy task.
-Some of the people trying to define it will say that the process is something completely new and it does not store any of the information on a central location but in a chain of computers (blocks), but some of them will say that it is based on a very old way of communication and storage adapted for today’s digital era.
+Defining blockchain is not an easy task.
+Some people trying to define it will say that the process is entirely new.
+It does not store any of the information in a central location but in a chain of computers (blocks), but some of them will say that it is based on an old way of communication and storage adapted for today’s digital era.

 However, according to this library, the major elements of blockchain nowadays are commonly identified:

-- It is decentralized – there is no central authority that has control of it, but – as outlined below – there are different types of blockchains with various features.
+- It is decentralized – no central authority has control of it, but – as outlined below, there are different types of blockchains with various features.

-- It relies on distributed ledgers – all users maintain the ledger, and therefore the computational power is distributed across them and is extremely transparent since the information is visible to any third party and participant.
+- It relies on distributed ledgers – all users maintain the ledger.
+Therefore the computational power is distributed across them and is exceptionally transparent since the information is visible to any third party and participant.

-- It ensures a faster settlement – since there is no intermediary in transactions, settlements are more rapid than traditional transactions operated by banks, but cannot be instantaneous, given the complicated procedure outlined above.
+- It ensures a faster settlement – since there is no intermediary in transactions, settlements are more rapid than traditional transactions operated by banks – but they cannot be instantaneous, given the complicated procedure outlined above.

-It is fully decentralized and there is no one authority that has the control.
+- It is fully decentralized, and no one authority has control.